bcbi/code_style_guide/README.md

 * Naming:
   * Use `PascalCase` for Modules and main module filename.
 E.g., MultivariateStats.jl
   * Use `snake_case` for variable and function names, as well as any other filename besides the main module file.
 Avoid `camelCase`; this isn't Java.
-  * Avoid using excessively long names for modules and types (structs).
+  * Avoid using absurdly long names for modules and types (structs).
 For instance, `SpecialCaseOfVeryRareWidget` could easily be `SpecialWidget` without losing much expressiveness.

 * Indentation:
   * Use indents of 4 spaces; this is the Julia convention.
-  * Prefer tabs over spaces.
+  * Prefer spaces over tabs; storage is cheap, consistency is priceless.

 * Other:
   * Append the `!` symbol to the names of functions that modify their arguments.
 Good examples from the core language are `push!()` and `append!()`.